-If the equivalency is correct, but you hope to have a course count toward a specific graduation requirement where it doesn't currently apply, you can discuss a petition for partial waiver or substitution with the relevant department chair.
-The petition form is available in your college/school Dean's Office.
-You will probably need to do this after you return, and you will need to show the following:
+If the equivalency is correct, but you hope to have a course count toward a specific graduation requirement where it doesn't currently apply, you can discuss a petition for partial waiver or substitution with your faculty advisor or the relevant department chair.
+The petition form is available online, but it must be initiated by the faculty advisor or department chair (you cannot initiate it).
+You will probably need to do this after you return, and you will need to do the following: